Skip to main content

 taskkill /PID <PID> /F

 Your API request is missing required headers.
-Verify you’re sending:
+Verify you are sending:

 • Authorization: Bearer <accessToken>